 Your boat uses a battery selector switch to control delivery of DC power from its two batteries.
-The battery switch is located in the aft cabin compartment.
+The battery switch is located in the starboard aft cockpit.

-The battery switch has four (4) settings:
+The battery switch has three (3) settings:

-• "OFF" - you will have no power to the engine.
+• "OFF" - you will have no power to the engines.

-• "1+2" - you will have power from both batteries at the same time.
-This parallels the batteries to assist you | in starting the engine, once the engine is started the battery switch should be switched from the "ALL" setting, and set to charge either battery.
+"ON" - you will have power from both batteries.

+Parallels the batteries to assist you in starting the engines.
+Once the engines are started the battery switch should be switched to the "ON" position.

-▲WARNING
+▲ WARNING

-Do not operate boat with batteries in "ALL" once the engine is started or serious engine electrical damage may result.
+DO NOT operate boat with batteries in "COMBINE BATTERIES" once the engines are started or serious engine electrical damage may result.